mohanmca/MohanLearningGround/src/main/md/Mind/Concentration.md

 ## Conentration
 * Whatever you need to acheive, you require conentration, conentration gives **richer experience**.
+* The degree between ordinary and extra-ordinary person lies in degree of concentration
 * Quality of life
   * Life depends on quality of experience
   * Experience depends on quality  of conentration